meili-NG/meiliNG.js/README.md

 <hr>

 ## Features
-The key featues of Meiling Engine are:
+The key featues of Meiling Project are:
 * highly-configurable client authentication interface.
   Just follow the communication API standards defined in API Docs to generate your own login infrastructure with your design.
 * oAuth2 and OpenID Connect Compliant